 Configure your test framework to start the utility automatically.
 If your test run is scheduled, then you can also schedule the tunnel to start before it.

 You can run the utility manually beforehand.
 For instance, if your tests are scheduled to run at night, you can run the utility manually before you go home.

-The command-line utility will create this file after the tunnel is up and running.
-Your automated scripts can check the presence of this file to start doing test actions.
+This way, the utility will create this file after the tunnel is up and running.
+The presence of this file indicates that your automated tests can start successfully.

 If you need the tunnel to shut down automatically, add the

 --kill file-nameparameter to the command line:SBSecureTunnel.exe --username your-account --authkey api-key --acceptAllCerts --ready c:/Temp/tunnel-ready.tmp --kill C:/Temp/test-is-over.tmp

 It tells the tunnel utility to monitor for the specified file on the hard drive.

 Your automated tests can create this file at the end of a test session, and it will be a signal for the tunnel to shut down.

 SecureTunnel Command Line